venu-abbagoni/wdio-cucumber-ts-framework-qatask/README.md

 Page Object Model (POM): The project is structured to use POM.

-# Tools Used:
+# Tools and Technologies Used:

 WebdriverIO,
 Cucumber Framework,
 TypeScript,
+Node.js
 appium,

-# Setup Instructions
+# Setup and Installation
+Follow these steps to set up the project locally:

 Clone the repository:
  git clone <repository-url>